willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 [`jax.vmap(fun, in_axes=0, ...)`](https://jax.readthedocs.io/en/latest/jax.html#jax.vmap):
 Takes a function `fun` and returns a _batched_ version of that function by vectorizing each input along the axis specified by `in_axes`.
+`vmap` is short for vectorized map; if you're familiar with `map` in other programming languages, `vmap` is a similar idea.

-Under the hood this does basically the same thing that you would if you were vectorizing something by hand.
+Under the hood `vmap` does basically the same thing that you would if you were vectorizing something by hand.
 For instance, suppose we had a PyTorch function `def f(a, b): torch.mm(a, b)` that applies to matrices, but we are given a _batch_ of matrices at a time.
 We could compute the answer with a `for` loop, but it would be slow.
 Instead we can look up the batched PyTorch function which computes batched matrix multiply (it's `bmm`), and define the function `def vf(a, b): torch.bmm(a, b)`.
 We have transformed `f` by hand into a vectorized version, `vf`.

-In JAX we could do the same thing automatically using `vmap`.
+In JAX we can do the same thing automatically using `vmap`.
 If we had a function `def f(a, b): jnp.matmul(a, b)`, we could simply do `v = jax.vmap(f)`.
 Crucially, this doesn't just work for primitive functions.
 You can call `vmap` on functions that are almost arbitrarily complicated, including functions that include `jax.grad`.